 Andrew is Chair of Sentinel Foundation, and has had a long and successful career in the financial services industry.
 As the creator of both Lonsdale Ltd and Lonsec Ltd, he provides research integrated client software, and share broking services to Accountants and Financial Planners.
 Andrew is active as a philanthropic donor and close supporter of a number of not for profit organisations.
 He is a resident of Mt Martha.

 Cathy is CEO of the Scalzo Family Office and Trustee of the Grace and Emilio Foundation.
 The Foundation’s mission is to ensure children and young people at risk of not meeting their full potential are given the support they need to thrive.
 Cathy is a board member of ygap, Australians Investing in Women and Kids in Philanthropy.
 She was previously General Counsel of Scalzo Foods, one of Australia’s largest privately owned food businesses, a senior associate at Allens specialising in workplace, anti-discrimination and anti-harassment laws and a diplomat at the Department of Foreign Affairs and Trade.
 Having spent her holidays on the Mornington Peninsula since childhood, Cathy is a passionate supporter of MPF’s placed-based approach to philanthropy and her family foundation is a long term donor to MPF’s No Limits and Scholarships programs.

 Georgia Dawson is a Lecturer and Research Fellow at the Melbourne Graduate School of Education, Centre for Program Evaluation.
 She has extensive skills in quantitative data analysis including item response theory, structural equation modelling and path analysis.

-Stephanie Exton, Executive Director
+Stephanie Exton, CEO